 Can You Get a Music Education Degree Online?

 Yes, you can get a music education degree online.
 However, the majority of online music education degrees are geared for graduate-level study.
-You will find master’s level music education programs available for online learners from a variety of great schools.
+You will find master’s level music education programs available for online learners from a variety of great schools in California.
 Consider taking a look at the online music ed degree programs offered by University of Florida, Boston University, Colorado State University, Kent State University, and George Mason University.

 Many of these programs are intended to offer the flexibility needed by educators who are already teaching full-time and want to expand their educational credentials without having to give up their career and/or move to another city.
 The schools listed above are just a sampling of what’s out there so be sure to do your own research and find the program that’s right for your needs!